Anna Mária BALÁZS

 Immigration - Montreal, Canada

 I don’t know how quickly my mother made new plans, but with borrowed funds (from Aunt Lily’s brother-in-law), she rented a store on Peel Street that accommodated both the business and our housing.
 It was located across the street from a “famous” dressmaking salon, just up the street from the elegant Mount-Royal Hotel.
 She thought this would be an excellent location to attract clients to their new haute couture dressmaking salon named Marguerite and Lily.
-For me, this place was luxury: this was the only time I had a room to myself before getting married.
+For me, this place was luxury: the only time I had a room to myself before getting married.

 I was rapidly enrolled in grade 9 at the Montreal High School for Girls, an English-language institution (at the time I didn’t speak any English) on University Street, across the street from McGill University.
 Girls and boys were taught in separate wings of the building.
 Later, in grades 10 and 11, those few of us who were enrolled in Science I, had to go to the boys’ side for physics and chemistry.